nuuuwan/news_lk3_data/README.md

 *2024-05-13 12:33:00* · [`adaderanalk`](https://www.adaderana.lk/news/99182/police-fire-water-cannons-at-protesting-university-non-academic-staff) · `en`

 Police have used water cannons to disperse protesting university non-academic staff near Diyatha Uyana Junction at Battaramulla, Ada Derana reporter said.

+The protest march was planned in conjunction with the ongoing strike initiated by university non-academic staff over their monthly allowances and wage disparity.
+However, the strike also continues today for the 11th consecutive day.

 ◼️